OpenNebula/docs/source/release_notes/release_notes/features.rst

 -  :ref:`Extension of the local private infrastructure with resources from remote clouds <introh>`
 -  :ref:`Support for Amazon EC2 <ec2g>` with most of the EC2 features like tags, security groups or VPC; and simultaneous access to multiple remote clouds

-Standard Cloud Interfaces and Simple Self-Service Portal for Cloud Consumers
+Standard Cloud Interfaces and Simple Provisioning Portal for Cloud Consumers
 ============================================================================

 -  :ref:`Transform your local infrastructure into a public cloud by exposing REST-based interfaces <introc>`
 -  :ref:`OGF OCCI service <occicg>`, the emerging cloud API standard, and :ref:`client tools <occiug>`
 -  :ref:`AWS EC2 API service <ec2qcg>`, the de facto cloud API standard, with :ref:`compatibility with EC2 ecosystem tools <ec2qec>` and :ref:`client tools <ec2qug>`
 -  Support for simultaneously exposing multiple cloud APIs
--  :ref:`Self-service provisioning portal implemented as a user view of Sunstone <cloud_view>` to allow non-IT end users to easily create, deploy and manage compute, storage and network resources
+-  :ref:`Provisioning portal implemented as a user view of Sunstone <cloud_view>` to allow non-IT end users to easily create, deploy and manage compute, storage and network resources

 Rich Command Line and Web Interfaces for Cloud Administrators
 =============================================================